VirgilSecurity/awesome-virgil/README.md

 * **[Secure Communications Platform](https://virgilsecurity.com/secure-communications-platform/)** - Virgil Security introduces the most secure programmable communications platform that allows protecting your company communications, intellectual property and privacy.
 Now, you can build your own communication applications with secure voice & video calls and other communications features faster, secure and cheaper.

-* **[E3Kit](https://virgilsecurity.com/e3kit/)** - Client-side framework that simplifies work with Virgil services and presents the easiest way to add full end-to-end encryption (E2EE) security to your digital solutions.
+* **[E3Kit](https://virgilsecurity.com/e3kit/)** -  an open-source client-side framework that allows developers to add end-to-end encryption to their messaging applications, file sharing programs, and other digital communication products in just a few simple steps to become HIPAA and GDPR compliant and more.
 E3Kit interacts with Cards Service, Keyknox Service and Pythia Service and supports multi-device access and group chat features.
   * [JavaScript/TypeScript](https://github.com/VirgilSecurity/virgil-e3kit-js)
   * [Swift](https://github.com/VirgilSecurity/virgil-e3kit-x)
   * [Java/Kotlin](https://github.com/VirgilSecurity/virgil-e3kit-kotlin)

-* **[PureKit](https://virgilsecurity.com/purekit/)** - Server-side framework that allows developers to communicate with the Virgil PHE service and to perform necessary operation to protect users' passwords and personal identifiable information in a database from data breaches and both online and offline attacks.
+* **[PureKit](https://virgilsecurity.com/purekit/)** - an open-source security framework for enabling post-compromise protection for stored data.
+PureKit allows developers to protect users' passwords and personal data from hacking and securely share data.
+The framework can be used within any database or login system that uses a password, so it’s applicable for a company of any industry or size.
   * [PHP](https://github.com/VirgilSecurity/virgil-purekit-php)
   * [C#.NET](https://github.com/VirgilSecurity/virgil-purekit-net)
   * [Golang](https://github.com/VirgilSecurity/virgil-purekit-go)